 Cyclists travelling at 5 m/s but in different directions

-Applying a force to an object effects the velocity of the object.
-Forces can change the velocity of an object in several ways by:
+Applying a force to an object affects the velocity of the object.
+Forces can change the velocity in the following ways:

 - making the object go faster or slower

 - changing the direction of a moving object